Rhode Island Expungement Lawyer

 - Entering into a Dwelling with Intent to Commit Any of the Above Offenses

 There are two types of motions that can be filed to clear your criminal record which our Rhode Island Expungement lawyer can help with:

 A Motion to Seal is filed when a first-time offender has been exonerated or acquitted of the charges against them and a Motion to Expunge is filed after a first-time offender has been placed on and completes a sentence or has a fine imposed.
 Before deciding whether to file a Motion to Seal or Motion to Expunge, you should go to the Rhode Island Attorney General's Office and get a copy of your B.C.I.
 This is a document that contains your entire criminal record.

 Once you have your B.C.I. document in hand, contact The Law Office of Thomas C. Thomasian, Esq. right away.

-Our attorneys will be able to review your record and instantly inform you not only whether you are eligible to seal or expunge your criminal record, but also what motion to file.
+Our Rhode Island expungement lawyer will be able to review your record and instantly inform you not only whether you are eligible to seal or expunge your criminal record, but also what motion to file.
 Once you decide on what motion to file, the firm will draft, file, and argue the motion on your behalf with the added benefit of you not having to appear in court.
-Our attorneys will handle all aspects of your expungement with precision thus alleviating you of any stress or anxiety you may feel about appearing in court.
+Our Rhode Island criminal defense attorneys will handle all aspects of your expungement with precision thus alleviating you of any stress or anxiety you may feel about appearing in court.

 In Rhode Island, a person who has a misdemeanor criminal offense, such as DUI (driving under the influence) or simple assault, on their criminal record must wait five years from the expiration of the sentence in order to qualify for a criminal record expungement.
 For example, if a person received a sentence of one year probation on a charge of DUI (driving under the influence) or simple assault, they would have to wait a total of six years from the date they were found guilty by a judge or entered a plea of guilty.